Key Highlights

 1. Keswick

-Keswick is the perfect town for adventure seekers.
+The first of our Lake District towns is Keswick, the perfect town for adventure seekers.
 Nestled in the heart of the Lake District National Park, Keswick is surrounded by stunning landscapes and offers a wide range of outdoor activities.
 From hiking to mountain biking, there are plenty of opportunities to explore the rugged beauty of the area.
 Don’t miss the chance to climb Scafell Pike, the highest peak in England.
 For a taste of history and culture, visit the Keswick Museum and Art Gallery, which showcases the town’s rich heritage.
 With its vibrant atmosphere, independent shops, and excellent accommodation options, Keswick is a great base for exploring the Lake District.

 2. Ambleside